Saicharan128/Web-Scraping-Laptop-Price-Analysis/README.md

     - seaborn
     - plotly

-In the Exploratory Data Analysis
+# In the Exploratory Data Analysis
     - Uni variate Analysis : Univariate analysis is the simplest form of analyzing data i.e single variable / column
     - Bi variate Analysis : Analysis on 2 columns
     - Multi variate Analysis : Analysis on more than two columns

+# Conclusion :
 As a conclusion we got to know that most the laptops prices are mostly dependent on the RAM .